Bunji Bridge: 1947 Gilgit Rebellion

 The Pratab bridge was burnt down during the 1947 Gilgit Rebellion, on the night of 2 November 1947 by Platoon number 7 of the Chilas Scouts, in order to block the passage of the State Forces stationed at Bunji.
 Scholar Ahmad Hasan Dani deems a local rajah—Muzaffaruddin to have given the order for this action (along with the destruction of a parallel ferry route), which eventually proved to be an important event in the chronicles of the Gilgit Rebellion.

 The Scouts soldier that burnt the bridge, Naqibullah, displays a certificate given by the rebel leader Captain Mirza Hassan Khan for his valour.
 However, immediately after the event, Khan believed that Major William Brown of the Gilgit Scouts had ordered the burning so as to block his own rebel forces from reaching Bunji.
 Hassan Khan appointed himself as the commander-in-chief of the "Republic of Gilgit" and wanted to conquer all of the Gilgit wazarat, whereas Brown was likely satisfied with liberating just the Gilgit Agency.
 But Khan did march into Bunji crossing the Indus by rafts, and the State Forces stationed there were neutralised by 5 November.

 On 6 November 1947, a call for repairs of the bridge was dispatched to local engineers.
 It was not until late February 1948 that the bridge was repaired, following which the Gilgit Scouts proceeded to lay the siege of Skardu.

 2000s

 Since around 2000, the bridge fell into increasing neglect and disuse, in favour of a new wider bridge, which was built joining Jaglot with Bunji, along a new alignment (at coordinates 35.665866°N 74.627944°E).

 The new bridge was destroyed during the 2010 flooding of the Indus River.
 Following demands from the local populace, the Partab Bridge was restored in early 2012.
 The washed-away bridge is also reported to have been repaired at a cost of about Rs.
 18 million.
-The first Chief Minister of Gilgit-Baltistan, Syed Mehdi Shah reopened it November 2012.
+The first Chief Minister of Gilgit-Baltistan, Syed Mehdi Shah reopened it in November 2012.